francois-gm/go-kabk/go4-2021-2022-thesis-assignment/2-unpacking-the-webpage/README.md

 Above examples are: a device with a square screen ratio, device with stylus, slow/small/low-res device (the 3310), smart watch, device with a trackball, foldable screen device (!), tablet that is bigger than a desktop (!)...

+#### Basics for 'mobile' device

+##### Design

+1. Screen size 320px for 'small' mobile devices (iPhone 5), 360-375px for 'average' and 400-420px for 'larger' devices. *If it works for 320px, it works for any devices.*
+2. Most mobiles can't reproduce 'hover' interactions: there's no mouse.
+On the other hand, you can use 'touch' events if the way of interacting is to touch a screen.
+3. The content is likely to be displayed on a one column layout.
+Space being scarce, you don't want a 'fixed' navigation element to take too much space on your layout.
+You can hide these in a element that expands (accordion-like, a sidebar, a hamburger menu...) or appear/dissapear based on scroll direction.
+Or you can choose to avoid menu elements and make sure your pages have a link to a 'next' content and a 'back to index' link...
+4. The `flexbox` CSS property is super handy to set up a layout.
+You can easily change your order by changing the `flex` properties inside your `@media-queries` ! https://css-tricks.com/snippets/css/a-guide-to-flexbox/

+##### Debug and test for mobiles:

 ### Performance issues

 Some CSS properties can consume a lot of ressources.
 Most of you won't reach the point where your browser will start behaving *slower* but it's possible.